-RB Leipzig have been living a fairytale since taking their very first steps in the Bundesliga in 2016/17.
-Three top-six finishes have ensured the club from Germany's former East has continued to grow, and the sky is the limit in Saxony.
+RB Leipzig have been living a fairy tale since taking their very first steps in the Bundesliga in 2016/17.
+Four top-three finishes in five years have ensured the club from Germany's former East has continued to grow, and the sky is the limit in Saxony.

 Leipzig’s Red Bull Arena has stood in its current form since 2004, when it was reconstructed within the city’s old Zentralstadion in a manner similar to Chicago’s Soldier Field.
 The rebuild was done for the 2006 FIFA World Cup in Germany, where Leipzig hosted five games.
-RB took over the stadium in 2010, which currently holds 42,959 spectators for football matches but can hold up to 50,000 for concerts, and the name was changed to the Red Bull Arena.
+RB took over the stadium in 2010 and the name was changed to the Red Bull Arena, which currently holds 44,146 spectators for football matches following recent renovations but can hold up to 50,000 for concerts and other events.

 One of the largest cities in former East Germany, Leipzig has the nickname “City of Heroes” for the role it played in the fall of communism in Eastern Europe and German reunification because of the peaceful Monday demonstrations that took place outside St. Nicholas Church during the 1980s.
 Over a quarter of a century later, those peace prayers are still held on Mondays, and the church remains one of the most potent symbols of German reunification outside of Berlin.